Frequently Asked Questions

 How many hours per week can a student work?

 Most students work between 5-10 hours/week.
-For work study recipients, the hours/week is dictated by the amount of their award.
+For work study recipients, the hours/week is dictated by the amount of their award and their pay rate as determined by the Academic Year Pay Scale.
+As a general matter, work-study recipients can work between 6 and 8.5 hours per week.
 The college discourages students working more than 20 hours/week.

 International students with an F-1 Visa are permitted to work 20 hours/week while classes are in session and 40 hours/week when classes are not in session.

-Yes, it is always best practice to notify HR so the job can be terminated and the time sheet removed.
+Please submit a Student Status Change Form through Kuali to notify HR of any potential changes to student jobs.
+If a student stops working for you, it is best practice to notify HR in a timely fashion so the job can be terminated and the time sheet removed.

 Can a student have more than one job on campus?